Data Quality meets Machine Learning and Knowledge Graphs

 • Camera-ready paper due: April 18, 2024

-• ESWC 2024 Workshop days: May 26 and 27, 2024
+• ESWC 2024 Workshop days: May 26, 2024

 Program details and Keynote